hdevelopments/hdev-discord-chat-sync/privacy.md

 > § 4.
 The Bot shouldnt be used for any kind of sharing of sensitive or private data (Passwords, Email, Contact details)

 § 5.
 Use of Information:
 The data we collect is used only to improve the performance of the bot, and no other use is made of it.
+For Security Reasons we scan every link for phishing.
+We do that over external APIs ( https://urlhaus-api.abuse.ch/, https://phish.sinking.yachts/, https://api.fishfish.gg)

 § 6.
 Sharing of Information:
 We do not share any personal information with third parties, unless required by law or with your express consent.